linavarro/RGVFlood/docs/implementation/surveymanual/geodetic/index.rst

 Geodetic Datums and Units
 ==========================

 Please refer to the Geospatial Data Model for more details on submitted data format, units, and methods.
-All points collected must be supplied in all units stated
+All points collected must be supplied in all units stated:

 - Cartesian Coordinates
 - Geodetic Coordinates
 - Grid Projected State Plane Coordinates

 Units
 -------

 .. list-table:: Coordinates Units
-  :widths: 25 25 25
+  :widths: 25 50 50
   :header-rows: 1

   * - Coordinate